nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 ## SDR Database & Heap APIs

 SDR persistent data are referenced in application code by `Object` values and `Address` values, both of which are simply displacements (offsets) within SDR address space.
-The difference between the two is that an `Object` is always the address of a block of heap space returned by some call to `sdr_malloc`, while an `Address` can refer to any byte in the address space.
-That is, an `Address` is the SDR functional equivalent of a C pointer in DRAM, and some Addresses point to Objects.
+The difference between the two is that an `Object` is always the address of a block of heap space returned by some call to `sdr_malloc`, while an `Address` can refer to any byte in the SDR address space.
+That is, an `Address` is the SDR functional equivalent of a C pointer in DRAM, and some Addresses point to actual Objects.

-The number of SDR-related APIs is large.
-Fortunately, there are only a few APIs that an external application will likely needs to use.
-The following is a list of the most commonly used APIs drawn from the Database I/O and Heap Space Management categories.
+The number of SDR-related APIs is large and most are used by ION internally.
+Fortunately, there are only a few APIs that an external application will likely need to use.
+The following is a list of the most commonly used APIs drawn from the _Database I/O_ and the _Heap Space Management_ categories.

 ---